What Type Of Incense Do Buddhists Use?

 Incense in buddha temple

 Buddhists strongly believe that incense acts as a divine odor.
 The fragrance produced is supposed to call on the divinities and request their presence.
-At the same time, the use of incense works perfectly to cleanse and sanctify the space around.
+At the same time, the use of incense works perfectly to cleanse and sanctify the space around it.

 But that is not all.
 The use of incense in temples is meant to help create a sanctified and peaceful space.
 The forms of incense used by Buddhists help to reduce stress and anxiety.
 People in a Buddhist temple are therefore completely present.